softbankrobotics-labs/maplocalizeandmove/README.md

 ##### 1.2) Show the robot around

 Once the mapping of the origin of the map (MapFrame) is finished, open the **Charging Flap**.
-Place yourself *behind* the robot and slowly push it around the premises.
+Place yourself **behind** the robot and slowly push it around the premises.

 ###### 1.8a robots
 During this step, the robot uses its cameras, odometry and its laser sensors to map its close environment.
 If you don't stay behind the robot(don't walk on the side of Pepper), it will see you as an obstacle and block this way in the final map.
-Also ideally hold the tracking so the head stays in the front of the robot, and move slowly so Pepper has the time to record more information from the lasers.
+Move slowly so Pepper has the time to record more information from the lasers.
 For better result, try not to make loops but rather straight paths or radial movements.
 During this step, the robot will also learn the paths to navigate through the map.
 Pepper will always prefer the path you used during this mapping phase when moving.
 Last, if you know some places are key positions where the robot may need to relocalize, then stop and make a 360° at that place, so the robot takes pictures all around and not only in front.

 ###### 1.8 robots (better performances)
 During this step, the robot uses its stereo cameras.
 They work as two smartphones cameras but in grayscale (no color).
 It does Visual SLAM, constant relocalization with image comparison and odometry to map its environment.
 A visual landmark detection is performed, we try to match contrasted corners.
+So ideally hold the tracking so the head stays in the front of the robot.
 Pictures are not saved, only mathematical data associated to it.

 1. Try to maximize the amount of texture in the environment:
 * Good :  posters, paintings, plants, random stuff